Harvest Moon DS: Island of Happiness: Marriage

 As in other games in the Harvest Moon series, Island of Happiness offers players a chance to marry.
 Marriage is only possible once you have met everyone in the game.
 If playing as a boy, there are six bachelorettes to choose from: Natalie, Witch Princess, Julia, Lanna, Sabrina, and Chelsea.
 Playing as a girl, there are also six eligible bachelors: Vaughn, Denny, Shea, Pierre, Elliot, and Mark.
 The couple can also have a child, after a month of marriage.
 This child progresses only so far as to begin to crawl, toddle, and speak.

 Story

-In the beginning, the player (playing either as the male character, Mark, or the female character, Chelsea) is shipwrecked with a family of four and end up on a deserted island.
+In the beginning, the player (playing either as the male character, Mark, or the female character, Chelsea; the character the player did not choose will later appear as an NPC character) is shipwrecked with a family of four and end up on a deserted island.
 There seems to be signs of past life on the island, but no one knows what happened.
 By farming, the player will attract new villagers (much like Harvest Moon: Magical Melody), who provide ranching or agricultural services.
+Some are characters visiting from Mineral Town.
+The game ends when the player marries one of the bachelors or bachelorettes.